richafnu/Viva/Viva/glint/setup/opting-into-external-benchmarks.md

 Viva Glint admins can opt into - *give consent to use* - external benchmarks.
 After doing so, they can select one or more benchmarks for managers to use when viewing reports.

 >[!NOTE]
 >New benchmark creation is paused until all remaining customers of LinkedIn Glint are transitioned to Viva Glint.
-Expect benchmark refreshes to resume once a robust sample of customers migrate.
+Expect benchmark refreshes to resume once a robust sample of customers migrates.
 The projection to resume benchmark updates is late 2025.
 Until then, all existing benchmark suites remain available to Viva Glint customers.

 ## Why use the external benchmark?